serverdensity/sd-agent-core-plugins/nginx/README.md

   # password: <PASSWORD>
 ```

-Restart the Agent to start sending NGINX metrics to Datadog.
+Restart the Agent to start sending NGINX metrics to Server Density.

 # Validation